-Paringa Livestock is an elite genetic supplier of bulls and rams for Australian beef and lamb producers.
-Through the use of worlds best practice management and backed with science, we strive to give our clients the competitive edge they require to be profitable in all markets and environments.
+Paringa Livestock is an elite genetic supplier of bulls for Australian beef producers.
+Through the use of best practice land and animal management we strive to give our beef producer clients the competitive edge they require to be profitable in all markets and environments.

 Different from the rest